Georgia Regents University College of Dental Medicine

 Among dental schools in the U.S., the CDM leads the way in patient- and family-centered care.
 We possess that distinction and aim to build on it as we grow into the future.

-- Began a new journey with a brand-new leader at the helm – its 4th Dean, Dr. Carol A. Lefebvre.
+- Began a journey with a new leader at the helm – its 4th Dean, Dr. Carol A. Lefebvre.

-- Will hold classes in a brand-new Education Commons building, with a state-of-the-art simulation laboratory, two large flexible classrooms for the CDM, a café, student lounge, and a variety of study environments to accommodate 1 to 300 students.
+- Began holding classes in the new Education Commons building, with a state-of-the-art simulation laboratory, two large flexible classrooms for the CDM, a café, student lounge, and a variety of study environments to accommodate 1 to 300 students.

-- Will educate 320 students total in all four classes – on the way to a goal of 400 total students by 2016.
+- Increased enrollment to 320 students total in all four classes – on the way to a goal of 400 total students by 2016.
 In the past 45 years, 2,254 DMDs have earned their degrees here.